 How much are overdraft fees really costing you?

 Overdraft fees can add up if you’re not careful.
-In fact, the Consumer Financial Protection Bureau estimates that overdraft and NSF fees together cost Americans $17 billion annually.
+In fact, the Consumer Financial Protection Bureau estimates that overdraft and NSF fees together cost Americans $7.7 billion in 2022.
 These fees amount to the single-largest banking-related expense for consumers who own a checking account.

 According to the CFPB, most overdraft fees are incurred by debit card transactions of $24 or less and are repaid within three days.
 Consider overdraft fees in a lending context: If you were to take out a $24 standard loan and pay an additional $34 to borrow the funds for three days, this loan would have a 17,000% APR.